baicaiyihao/rooch-counter-sdk3.0.0/README.md

-# Fate X - Rooch dApp Starter Template
+# Fate X

-Welcome to **Fate X**, a decentralized application (dApp) built using the `@roochnetwork/create-rooch` template.
+Welcome to **Fate X**.
  This dApp leverages the Rooch blockchain to provide an engaging platform for staking, daily check-ins, raffles, leaderboards, and more.
 It combines a user-friendly interface with powerful blockchain features to enhance user participation and reward systems.

 This dApp was created using the following tools: